How to Enable Narrator Function Key Announcements in Windows 11

 What Are Function Keys?

-Function keys, or F keys, are at the top of your keyboard.
-They are labeled F1 through F12.
-In Windows, each function key does a different job.
+Function keys, labeled F1 through F12, sit at the top of your keyboard.
+In Windows 11, each function key performs a different task when pressed.

 Why Enable Function Key Announcements?

-When you type a function key, Narrator can announce it out loud.
-This helps you know which key you pressed.
-By default, this feature is turned off.
-You can turn it on or off whenever you want.
+When you type a function key, Narrator announces the function key out loud.
+This function key announcement helps you know which key you pressed.
+By default, this Narrator function key announcement feature is turned off.
+You can turn the Narrator function key announcement feature on or off whenever you want.

 How to Enable Narrator Function Key Announcements